PDB Journal Club

 September 5 & 6, 2019.
 Pickwick Landing *which will also close after our visit for demolish/remodel (already planned – not because they expect we will trash it!)

-Also, FYI, we have already secured our keynote speaker, enthusiastically coming as a holdover from 2018, Prof. Marnie Halpern from the Carnegie Institution of Washington – https://emb.carnegiescience.edu/science/faculty/marnie-halper
+Keynote Speaker: Prof. Marnie Halpern from the Carnegie Institution of Washington – https://emb.carnegiescience.edu/science/faculty/marnie-halper

 Christopher V. E. Wright, D.Phil.